MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-qemu-kernel-mode-debugging-using-exdi.md

 ## Download and install the Windows debugging tools on the host system

 Install the Windows Debugging Tools on the host system.
-For information on downloading and installing the debugger tools, see [Download Debugging Tools for Windows](debugger-download-tools.md).
+For information on downloading and installing the debugger tools, see [Debugging Tools for Windows](debugger-download-tools.md).

 ## Download, build and register the EXDI Server DLL